Danny Makkelie: Video assistant refereeing

-Makkelie was the video assistant referee in the 2016 FIFA Club World Cup Final, video assistant referee in the 2017 FIFA U-20 World Cup Final, video assistant referee in the 2018 FIFA World Cup Final, and video assistant referee in the 2019 UEFA Champions League Final.
-He was also video assistant referee during the 2019 FIFA Women's World Cup in which he applied the new law changes in order to let penalties retaken in the France–Nigeria and Jamaica–Italy matches.
+Makkelie was involved in the testing of video assistant referee technology at the KNVB and officiated the first Dutch match played with VAR.
+He was the video assistant referee at the 2016 FIFA Club World Cup Final, the first international match played with VAR, and later at the 2017 FIFA U-20 World Cup Final, the 2018 FIFA World Cup Final and the 2019 UEFA Champions League Final.
+At the 2019 FIFA Women's World Cup he was also video assistant referee, and applied the new law allowing penalties to be retaken in the France–Nigeria and Jamaica–Italy matches.